Pelvic Floor Therapy for Urinary Incontinence in San Diego

 No immediate referral needed in California.
 I provide superbills for PPO insurance reimbursement.

 Yes.
 Pelvic floor physical therapy is the first-line treatment for urinary incontinence, recommended by the American Urological Association and the American College of Obstetricians and Gynecologists.
-Most of my patients see significant improvement within 4-8 sessions.
+Most patients notice meaningful improvement within the first several sessions, and a full course typically runs three to six months depending on what's driving the leaking.

 Not at all.
 I work with women who have been leaking for 5, 10, 20+ years.
 Your pelvic floor muscles can still be retrained.
 It's never too late to get help.